Jschelling0/the_final/README.md

 49	2019	  0.5	           12.70

-R2 Score: 0.5668356048328688
+R2 Score: 0.55
+Accuracy score: 56%

-R-squared value is 0.5668 which is 57%.
-For the purposes of this project, a good linear model is 0.2670 which is (27%) or more.
-By comparing the R-squared value of 0.5668 to the 0.27 value of a good linear model, it can be concluded that the model effectively predicts Metric Tons of Energy-Related CO2 per person.
+R-squared value is 0.55 which is 55%.
+Accuracy score of 56%.
+For the purpose of this project, These scores are not high enough for the purpose of this project to accuaretly be able to predict the temperature in the future.
 Since R2 value is adopted in various research discipline, there is no standard guideline to determine the level of predictive acceptance (https://www.researchgate.net).